 A Brief About Matthew Arnold

-Written by: Charles W. Eliot
+by Charles W. Eliot

 Matthew Arnold was the son of the well-known English schoolmaster, Thomas Arnold of Rugby.
 He was born at Laleham in 1822, and went to school at Winchester and Rugby.
 Going up to Balliol College, Oxford, in 1841, he won a scholarship, took the Newdigate prize for English verse, and was elected fellow of Oriel in 1845.
 After some years as a private secretary, he became an Inspector of Schools and performed the routine duties of this office for thirty-five years.
 For ten years he was Professor of Poetry at Oxford, and in 1883-84 he lectured in America.
 He died in 1888.